 - sensitivity to touch or temperature changes

-Treatment for postherpetic neuralgia aims to control and reduce pain until the condition goes away.
-Pain therapy may include:
+Treatment for postherpetic neuralgia aims to manage and reduce the pain until the condition goes away.
+Pain therapy may include the following treatments.

-- capsaicin cream, an analgesic extracted from hot chili peppers
+- capsaicin cream, an analgesic extracted from hot chile peppers

-- over-the-counter medications such as acetaminophen (Tylenol) or ibuprofen
+- OTC medications, such as acetaminophen (Tylenol) or ibuprofen (Advil)

-- stronger prescription drugs like codeine, hydrocodone, or oxycodone
+- stronger prescription drugs, such as codeine, hydrocodone, or oxycodone

 - amitriptyline (Elavil)